nawendt/gribr/README.md

 # gribr
-GRIB interface for R using the [ECMWF GRIB API](http://software.ecmwf.int/wiki/display/GRIB/Home)
+GRIB interface for R using the [ECMWF GRIB API](https://software.ecmwf.int/wiki/display/GRIB) or the [ECMWF ecCodes package](https://software.ecmwf.int/wiki/display/ECC).

 #### Purpose
 This project was started to address a need to easily read GRIB data into R as has been done in other languages (e.g., Python).
 Working on this also presents a great opportunity to learn more about R, C, and the interface between the two.